privacybydesign/irma-frontend-packages/plugins/yivi-web/README.md

-# YIVI web
+# Yivi web

-This plugin contains a front-end for YIVI flows in the web browser.
+This plugin contains a front-end for Yivi flows in the web browser.

 It is designed to be used with [`yivi-css`](https://github.com/privacybydesign/yivi-frontend-packages/tree/master/plugins/yivi-css).